li0ly0/Attendify/README.md

 # Attendify: Attendance Monitoring Portal

-**Attendify** is a Flask-based web application designed to interface with legacy Microsoft Access biometric databases (`.mdb`).
-It provides a modern, premium dark-themed UI for real-time monitoring, employee management, and attendance reporting.
+**Attendify** is a Flask-based responsive web application designed to interface with legacy Microsoft Access biometric databases (`.mdb`).
+It provides a dark-themed UI for real-time monitoring, employee management, and attendance reporting.

 ---